Image Captions are Natural Prompts for Text-to-Image Models: Evaluation

 \item \textbf{Clarification of polysemy}.
 Some words of class names possess multiple meanings, which impedes the T2I models to understand given class names and consequently induces unfaithful images.
 We provide captions as below and highlight the main object with the blue box, which helps correct the misreading by T2I models.

-For example, the class name of \texttt{jay}, which denotes a kind of bird in the dataset, is often considered as the people's name by Stable Diffusion without additional instructions.
+For instance, the class label \texttt{jay}, representing a bird species in the dataset, is frequently interpreted as a person's name by Stable Diffusion in the absence of additional context or instruction.
 This misunderstanding can be largely alleviated by providing additional annotations, {\it e.g.}, ``a bird perched on a metal bird feeder'' in the prompt.
 Apart from this complete misunderstanding, there is some more tricky polysemy that the class name can represent multiple similar concepts.
 As shown in the last row of Table \ref{tab:real_blip}, the class name of \texttt{baseball} is often considered as a kind of activity by the T2I model without additional annotation and thus images with baseball fields and audience are synthesized.
 In contrast, the captions help clarify main objects in images and consequently induce faithful synthetic images. \end{enumerate}